 A yam is darker in colored than the its popular orange-fleshed cousin.
 A true yam is an edible root that’s very starchy and is usually imported to the United States from the Caribbean.
 In texture it is rough and scaly and contains hardly any beta carotene.

 Based on the sweet potatoes variety its flesh can range from a pure white to the popular orange color or in some cases even a purple shade.
 The orange-fleshed variety arrived in america multiple decades ago.
 In a bid to market the imported variety and to differentiate it from the white variety, manufacturers and importers labeled the imports with an African word”nyami” and consequently called them”yams” for short.

 I hope this clears up some of the mystery and confusion related to these two fine foods and with that I wish a great eating experience with yams or sweet potatoes.
-You can search online for a website with more information about Yams and Sweet potatoes.
+You can search online for a website with more information about cooking Yams and Sweet potatoes at home.